-In the experiments evaluated in BEV, it is observed overfitting in the learning curve (training losses decrease while validation ones do not) because the deeper model has more learning capacity and needs a larger training set to generalize.
+In the experiments over BEV-trained models, overfitting is observed in the learning curve (training losses decrease while validation ones do not) because the deeper model has more learning capacity and needs a larger training set to generalize.
 Therefore, the training is stopped at 20K iterations to avoid the problem and the obtained F-measure is better (96.13%).
 In conclusion, ResNet-101 offers a small but consistent improvement in detection performance, at the expense of needing more computing resources and time.